GNet2025/GNet/README.md

 - `Quick Demo/Step1_GNet_Training.ipynb`: Trains the base GNet model on MNIST.
 - `Quick Demo/Step2_EHDGNet.ipynb`: Loads the trained GNet and performs inference using its EHD representation.
 - `requirements.txt`: Lists all required Python packages.
-- `Comparison With Other HDC Methods/`: Contains the experiments for comparing EHDGNet with other Hyperdimensional Computing Methods.
+- `Comparison With Other HDC Methods/`: Contains the experiments for comparing EHDG-Net with other Hyperdimensional Computing Methods.
-- `RASU vs. TASU/`: Contains the experiments for comparing Gaussian and Rademacher RASU with Gaussian and Rademacher TASU frameworks in EHDGNet.
+- `RASU vs. TASU/`: Contains the experiments for comparing Gaussian and Rademacher RASU with Gaussian and Rademacher TASU frameworks in EHDG-Net.
 - `Robustness Experiments`: Contains the experiments for checking the robustness of RASU vs TASU and a comparison with other HDC methods under bit flip perturbations from 0% to 50%.

 ---